-(i) Cash and cash equivalents
+(h) Cash and cash equivalents

 Cash and cash equivalents comprises cash and demand deposits held with established financial institutions and highly liquid investments, which have maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+Cash and cash equivalents are held to meet currently forecast short-term cash commitments.